Xinyi-Ding/Scolarly-Net/Documents/Implementation/Test-Analysis.md

   - **Graph Usability**: While the graph generation feature was appreciated, there are issues with graph readability, especially with large amount of data, suggested improvements in the graph's layout and the display of information.
   - **Error Handling and Validation**: The feedback also mentioned that a better error handling and validation process is needed.
   - **System Guidance**: Some users expressed confusion over certain features, suggests a need for enhanced system guidance, possibly through additional informational tooltips or clearer instructions.

-### Testing Objectives

-The usability testing was conducted to evaluate the system's ease of use, efficiency, and user satisfaction.
-The testing objectives were to gather feedback and insights from the participants to identify usability issues and areas for improvement, and to evaluate the overall user satisfaction with the system.

-### Participant Selection

-The participants for the usability testing were selected based on the target user demographic for the web application.
-The initial candidate pool was introduced in the [Design Document](Design.md), which includes students, academics, government officials, developers, and companies.
-But due to the limited time and resources, the participants were selected from the students and academics.

-### Testing Environment

-The usability testing was conducted in a controlled environment, with two ways provided, which are in-person and remote testing.
-The participants were given a way to access the application via EIDF VM, or the permission to control one of our group members' computer to interact with the system.
-The testing was conducted using user feedback forms, task-based testing scenarios, and user interviews to gather feedback and insights from the participants.

-### Testing Procedure
-1. The participants were provided with a brief introduction to the application and its core functionalities.
-2. The participants were given a [Guide](Guide.md) on how to use the application, which included the layout of the application, the core functionalities, and the steps to perform specific tasks.
-3. The participants were given a way to access the application via EIDF VM, or the permission to control one of our group members' computer to interact with the system.
-4. The participants were asked to perform specific tasks written in the [Usability Test Form](Usability-Form.md) .
-5. The participants were asked to finish the Usability Form after each task and give a general feedback at the end of the test.
-6. The interactions and feedback were recorded and analyzed to identify usability issues and areas for improvement.

-### Testing Method
-The usability testing was conducted using a combination of direct observation, user feedback, and task success rates.
-After the forms were collected, the feedback was analyzed to identify common praise and issues, showing the strengths and weaknesses of the system.
-Based on these issues and feedback, useful insights were gathered to guide the future development and improvement of the system.
-After the issues and improvements were identified, the overall application rate was taken into account to evaluate the issues priority level and the overall user satisfaction.